 A credit rating is an assessment of the solvency or creditworthiness of a company according to established credit review procedures.
-UCL is rated by National Credit Ratings Ltd., one of the leading independent rating agencies and adjudged "A - (Single A Minus)" in the long term and "ST - 3" in the Short Term along with developing outlook.
-The validity of the rating will expire on 06 December 2023.
+UCL is rated by National Credit Ratings Ltd., one of the leading independent rating agencies and adjudged "BBB+ (Triple B Plus)" in the long term and "ST - 3" in the Short Term along with developing outlook.
+The validity of the rating will expire on 11 December 2024.

 The Board acknowledges its responsibilities for UCL's system of internal control and for reviewing its adequacy and effectiveness.
 The system of internal control covers, inter alia, financial, operational, management information systems, organizational and compliance controls.
 Our management, with the participation of the Chief Executive Officer, Chief Financial Officer and Chief of Internal Control & Compliance evaluated the effectiveness of our Internal Control.
 These controls include financial control that assist the Board in meeting its responsibilities for the integrity and accuracy of the company's accounting records.
 The Company's financial statements, prepared from these records, comply with the required laws and standards.
+A separate report on Internal Control is given on page 56 of this Annual Report.

+INFORMATION TECHNOLOGY

-A separate report on Internal Control is given on page 54 of this Annual Report.
-INFORMATION TECHNOLOGY In many businesses, survival and the ability to achieve strategic business goals is difficult without extensive use of information technology.
-As such, UCL has procured a fully automated Core Banking System (CBS) from LEADS Corporation Limited to update its existing IT Infustracture to ensure smooth operation.
-The System is under implementation stage and we are expecting to run the new system from 2024.
+In many businesses, survival and the ability to achieve strategic business goals is difficult without extensive use of information technology.
+UCL holds a fully automated IT structure to support its operation which also produces enhanced MIS for decision making, improve risk management and most importantly, captivate its customers at every opportunity.
 Additionally, UCL installed a comprehensive online Human Resource Management Software for efficient management of payroll, PF, gratuity, leave and other relevant information of the employees of the Company.

-DIRECTORS' MEETING, ATTENDANCE & REMUNERATION
+DIRECTORS' MEETING.
+ATTENDANCE & REMUNERATION

-During the year ended 31 December 2022, total 10 meetings were held.
-The attendance in the Board meetings by each Director is given in Annexure - I on page 48 of this Annual Report.
-The Directors other than the Independent Directors did not receive any remuneration for attending in the Board and its Committee Meetings since September 2019.
-An amount of BDT 5,000 is paid to each Independent Director for attending Board and its Committee Meetings.
-The details on remuneration paid to Directors in 2022 is presented on page 67 of this Annual Report.
+During the year ended 31 December 2023, total 12 meetings were held.
+The attendance in the Board meetings by each Director is given in Annexure - I on page 50 of this Annual Report.
+The Directors other than the Independent Directors did not receive remuneration/fees for attending in the Board and its Committee Meetings since September 2019.
+An amount of Tk.
+5,000/- is paid to each Independent Director for attending Board and its Committee Meetings.
+However, the Board of Directors in its 302nd Meeting held on 24 August 2023 has reviewed and fixed the Meeting Attendance fees as Tk.
+8,000/- for all the Members of the Board of Directors for attending the Board and Its Committee Meetings.
+The details on remuneration/fees paid to Directors in 2023 is also presented under Annexune - I on page 50 of this Annual Report.